splunk/public-o11y-docs/gdi/opentelemetry/deployments/deployments-ecs-ec2.rst

 The following applies:

-* The Collector must run as an ECS Daemon.
+* The Collector must run as an ECS daemon.
 See :ref:`ecs-observer-launch`.
 * The ECS Observer is currently limited to Prometheus targets.
 * The ECS Observer requires the read-only permissions below.
 Add them to the customer-managed policy that is attached to the task role.